Last rites conducted for Kashmiri Pandit shot, killed by terrorists in J-K's Budgam | Headlines

 - India

-The last rites of the Kashmiri Pandit, a government employee who was shot dead by terrorists in Jammu and Kashmir's Budgam district, a day ago were performed at Bantalab here on Friday.
+The last rites of Rahul Bhat, a Kashmiri Pandit and a government employee who was shot dead by terrorists in Jammu and Kashmir's Budgam district, a day ago were performed at Bantalab here on Friday.
 ADGP Jammu Mukesh Singh, Divisional Commissioner Ramesh Kumar, and Deputy Commissioner Avny Lavasa were present at the cremation ground for the last rites.

-Bhatt an employee of Chadoora Tehsil office was shot at by terrorists, in what appeared to be a targeted killing, at the Tehsil office in Budgam yesterday.
+Bhat an employee of Chadoora Tehsil office was shot at by terrorists, in what appeared to be a targeted killing, at the Tehsil office in Budgam yesterday.
 He was brought to Srinagar's SMHS hospital where he was declared dead.
-People gathered today to participate in Bhatt's last rites.
+People gathered today to participate in Bhat's last rites.

 Locals expressed their anger over the killing and demanded security for the Kashmiri Hindus living in the Valley.
 Speaking to ANI, one local said, "Kashmiri Pandits should be given shelter at one place and jobs should be given in the nearby areas along with security.
 Only then they will remain safe.
 It is naturally a targeted killing.
 Barging inside the office and looking out for him is a targeted killing.
 This is being done to stop them from returning to Kashmir again."